cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

 weight: 650
 ---

-With Cloudify, you can update a deployment that was previously [created from a blueprint]({{< relref "manager/create-deployment.md" >}}).
+With Cloudify, you can update a deployment that was previously [created from a blueprint]({{ relRef("manager/create-deployment.md") }}).
 But what does 'updating' a deployment mean?
 Well, say you have a sizable intricate deployment of webservers and databases.
 After some time and research, you realize that you need to add a new kind of database, that should be connected to some of the existing webservers.
 'Updating' a deployment means that instead of *creating a new deployment* from a blueprint that includes these new servers, you can simply add and connect these new databases to your *existing deployment*, while retaining the state of your current webservers-databases setting.

 ### Describing a Deployment Update
-The contents of the deployment update should be described in a [yaml blueprint file]({{< relref "blueprints/overview.md" >}}), just as any application in Cloudify.
+The contents of the deployment update should be described in a [yaml blueprint file]({{ relRef("blueprints/overview.md") }}), just as any application in Cloudify.
 Following the aforementioned example, The updated application blueprint will probably include a new database type, a few new node templates of the new database type, and a few new relationships representing how these new nodes should be connected to the existing architecture.

 ### Using the CLI to Update a Deployment
 One quick way to update your deployment with Cloudify is using the CLI.
 Another way, perhaps more 'visual' is using the Cloudify UI.
 Updating a deployment via the CLI is quite reminiscent of uploading a blueprint or creating a deployment.
 You'll need a blueprint file describing your deployment update.
 That blueprint can be uploaded directly by supplying a local file path, or it can be uploaded as an archive.